dondublon/samsungTestTask/README.md

 # The Queue

-The 1st option - I use DB (SQLIte in my case)
+The 1st option - I use DB (SQLIte in my case) and leverage on its indexes.